 The concept of a distributed fulfillment network immediately clicks with most merchants when it comes to speed to delivery, but there’s often a disconnect when it comes to cost-justification.
 Most merchants’ knee-jerk reaction is that the increased inventory carry costs will be too cost-prohibitive to improving their service levels, but while it may seem counter-intuitive, the truth is that an upfront investment in stocking a distributed network will actually decrease overall cost to serve and generate demand from the bottom up.

-When first presented with the idea of adding strategic warehouse locations, many merchants will begin to count up the added operational costs and upfront investment need to stock additional warehouses.
+When first presented with the idea of adding strategic warehouse locations, many merchants will begin to count up the added operational costs and upfront investment stocking additional warehouses.
 Their thoughts immediately jump to:

 - Increased capital investment in inventory: Distributing inventory across multiple locations is not just a matter of spreading out existing assets.
 Each additional warehouse typically necessitates an increase in inventory as an upfront investment.